 Please note: As this guided tour departs early morning, accommodation will need to be pre-booked for the previous night (not included, but can be included upon request)

 Be My Guest lunch & Dinner with wine included

-Day 2: Canberra – Beechworth
+Day 2: Canberra – Wangaratta

 Day 3: Beechworth – Melbourne

 Travel to historic Glenrowan, famous as the site of the last stand of bushranger Ned Kelly, who was eventually captured there in 1880 after a siege and shootout with police.
 Travel on through Kelly country to the southern capital of Melbourne.
 Stylish, arty Melbourne is both dynamic and cosmopolitan, and it’s proud of its place as Australia’s sporting and cultural capital.
-Gain some interesting insights on an orientation tour of the city.
+Gain some interesting insights on a tour of the city.
 Perhaps later go for a stroll along the Yarra River to Southbank, Melbourne’s bustling waterfront hub, which is renowned for its restaurants, public art and stylish retailers.
 Why not enjoy dinner this evening at one of its stylish eateries?

-Hotel The Savoy Hotel on Little Collins (2 nights)
+Hotel Crown Plaza Hotel Melbourne (2 nights)